-- The birth of a child of an eligible employee. a. - The placement of a minor child for adoption with an eligible employee; or b. - The placement of a minor child for foster care with an eligible employee. c.
+- a.
+The birth of a child of an eligible employee. - b.
+The placement of a minor child for adoption with an eligible employee; or - c.
+The placement of a minor child for foster care with an eligible employee.

 Period of Leave